 A substantial body of work from several laboratories now supports the view that a single period of sleep can produce changes in how experiences from a single learning session impact on subsequent responding.
 As key examples, some studies have reported increased levels of linking inferences [175], and others have reported increased lexical competition and related phenomena [109,176] attributed to a single sleep session.
 These findings are often interpreted as evidence of rapid systems-level consolidation (e.g., [176]).
 However, the materials used are not obviously highly consistent with prior knowledge in most cases, and therefore under the CLS framework we would not expect full integration into neocortical networks in such a short time-period.
-An alternative interpretation (illustrated in [5]) is that replays during sleep increase the strength, robustness, and rate of activation of new hippocampus-dependent traces, and that such strengthening may be sufficient to account for the observed effects.
+An alternative interpretation (illustrated in [5]) is that replays during sleep increase the sufficient to account for the observed effects.
 Thus, the findings are consistent with the view that integration of these new memories into neocortical structures proceeds over a considerably longer time-period.